near/docs/docs/3.tutorials/examples/advanced-xcc.md

 near call <accountId> similar_contracts --accountId <accountId> --gas 300000000000000
 ```

-:::info Note
+:::info
-If the contract exceeds the execution time, additional gas must be provided.
-For further details [click here](/develop/contracts/environment/#gas).
+If at some point you get an "Exceeded the prepaid gas" error, try to increase the gas amount used within the functions when calling other contracts
 :::

 :::note Versioning for this article